 “Boon Pra Wate” is the name of the procession taking place and the monsters of the festival are wearing long colourful masks carved out of the coconut- tree trunks, topped with a sticky-rice steamer!!
 Music and dancing accompany the procession, but there will also be merit-making in the temples.
 That is the more serious aspect that is always present at any religious festival in Thailand.

 I dreamt for many years about experiencing this festival, and finally 2016 we drove to Dan Sai from Chiang Mai.
 Somewhat rainy days but that didn’t stop the fun in any way.

 As usual, there will be no lack of food.
 Many food stalls and a constant market going on.
 Hotels in central Loei can be harder to find if you don’t book early.
 There are 3-4 major hotels, we stayed at Phunacome Resort.
 They claim to be the premium choice, and maybe once they were.
-Decent hotel, everything works but more of a 3 star feel.
+Decent hotel, everything works but has more of a 3-star feel to it.

 Let’s hope that this lovely festival with friendly ghosts will be back in 2022.